imjamesb/no.jamesb.examples.telenor.todo/README.md

 - [Formatting, linting, and code analysis for Java in Visual Studio Code](https://code.visualstudio.com/docs/java/java-linting)
   (2022-11-29 21:38) - This has been used to learn how to format and lint the code written in [Visual Studio Code](https://code.visualstudio.com).
+- [Maven Checkstyle Plugin - Usage](https://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html) (2022-11-29 23:17) - This documentation was used to understand the setup of [checkstyle](https://checkstyle.sourceforge.io/) for Maven.

 ## Todos